luisvillenah/keycloak-theme-example/README.md

 # Creating a theme

 Follow the [Server Development](https://www.keycloak.org/docs/6.0/server_development/#configure-theme) guide to extend and customize the base theme.
-By default every theme type extends the keycloak theme, consider to extend the base theame instad.
+By default every theme type extends the keycloak theme, consider to extend the base theme instead.

 Add your files in the `theme` directory.